The Actress by Peter Quilter

 Nicole: (20’s to 30’s) Lydia’s daughter.
 Dry witted.
 Long ago accepted (or come to terms with) – the fact, that Lydia spent way too much time at the theatre when she was growing up.
 In Nicole’s mind, there seems no doubt this impinged her ability to be a good mother.
 In the battle between daughter and career, it would seem Lydia’s career took first place.
 Nicole has her own mind.
 She’s come to terms with the Status Quo.
 Although there are walls between them, we see they do manage a relationship of sorts.
 Nicole brings moments of sanity to the dressing room.

-Margaret: The Theatre Manager: Good sense of comic timing!
+Margaret, the theatre manager (from around 35): Good sense of comic timing!
 It’s a huge night at the theatre.
 The foyer is full of actors and VIPs.
 Margaret is on edge and trying to make sure everything goes well.
 Determined not to be overawed by Lydia’s fame, Margaret – also the director’s assistant, is vindictive and rather angry at Lydia’s refusal to even read the Director’s Notes .
 Lydia says to her… “you have a special talent.
 You can suck all the joy and energy out of a room in a matter of seconds”!
 That says it all!